Webhook Subscriptions API

 - Use polling when the external system only needs occasional reporting and does not need event-by-event updates.

-- Store received event IDs so your system can ignore duplicates safely.
+- Store received event IDs so your system can ignore duplicate deliveries safely.

 - Return a successful response only after your receiver has accepted the event for processing.